Final Fantasy X: Story

-Tidus waits with his allies outside the ruins of an ancient city.
-He narrates the events that led to the present, spanning most of the game's storyline.
-It begins in his home city, the high-tech metropolis of Zanarkand, where he is a renowned blitzball player and son of the famous blitzball star Jecht, an abusive father who disappeared 10 years prior.
+In the high-tech metropolis of Zanarkand, Tidus is a renowned blitzball player and son of the famous blitzball star Jecht, an abusive father who disappeared 10 years prior.
 During a blitzball tournament, the city is attacked by an immense creature that Auron, a man not originally from Zanarkand, calls "Sin".
-Sin destroys Zanarkand and takes Tidus and Auron to the world of Spira.
-Upon arriving in Spira, Tidus is rescued by Al Bhed salvagers, with the young Rikku explaining that Sin destroyed Zanarkand 1,000 years ago.
+Sin destroys Zanarkand and transports Tidus and Auron to the world of Spira.
+Upon arriving in Spira, Tidus is rescued by Al Bhed salvagers, including a young girl named Rikku.
+When Tidus asks Rikku about a way back to Zanarkand, she tells him that Sin destroyed Zanarkand 1,000 years ago.
 After Sin attacks again, Tidus is separated from the divers and drifts to the tropical island of Besaid, where he meets Wakka, captain of the local blitzball team.
 Wakka introduces Tidus to Yuna, a young summoner about to go on a pilgrimage to obtain the Final Aeon and defeat Sin with her guardians Lulu, a mage of black magic, and Kimahri, a member of the Ronso tribe.
-The party travels across Spira to gather aeons, defending against attacks by Sin and its "offspring" called Sinspawn.
-Tidus meets Auron again, who convinces Tidus to become Yuna's guardian upon revealing that Jecht is Sin's true identity.
-Ten years ago, Auron and Jecht bodyguarded Yuna's late father Braska to defeat Sin but Jecht became a new Sin.
-As Yuna's party continues their pilgrimage, Tidus reunites with Rikku, who the party learns is Yuna's cousin.
+The party travels across Spira to gather aeons, defending against attacks by Sin and its "offspring", called Sinspawn.
+Tidus meets Auron again, who convinces Tidus to become Yuna's guardian after revealing that Jecht is Sin's true identity.
+Ten years ago, Auron and Jecht were guardians to Yuna's late father Braska on his pilgrimage to defeat Sin, but Jecht became the new Sin.
+As Yuna's party continues their pilgrimage, Tidus reunites with Rikku, whom the party learns is Yuna's cousin.

 When the party arrives in the city of Guadosalam, the leader of the Guado and major clergy member Seymour Guado, proposes to Yuna, saying that it will ease Spira's sorrow.
 At Macalania Temple, the group discovers a message from the spirit of Seymour's father, Lord Jyscal; he declares that he was killed by his own son, who now aims to destroy Spira.
 The group reunites with Yuna and kills Seymour in battle; soon afterward, Sin attacks, separating Yuna and sending the others to the arid Bikanel Island.
-While searching for Yuna at the island's Al Bhed settlement, Tidus has an emotional breakdown when he learns that summoners die after summoning the Final Aeon, leading to his desire to find a way to defeat Sin while keeping Yuna alive.
+While searching for Yuna at the island's Al Bhed settlement, Tidus has an emotional breakdown when he learns that summoners die after summoning the Final Aeon.
+He resolves to find a way to defeat Sin while keeping Yuna alive.
 The group finds Yuna in Bevelle, the center of the clergy's power, where she is being forced to marry the unsent Seymour.
 They crash the wedding, after which Seymour reveals his plan to become Sin with Yuna's help.
-The party defeats him a second time and escapes with Yuna.
-The group heads toward the ruins of Zanarkand, seen in the introduction of the game.
+The party defeats him a second time and escapes with Yuna, heading toward the ruins of Zanarkand.